ISB Reopening Plan

 All procedures below are focused on campus opening February 1st, based on current regulations and government recommendations.

-Start and End Times will remain the same as the first semester.
 In order to promote physical distancing at the front of school during arrival and dismissal times, start and end times for students have been staggered.
 Please see the table below for details.

 All procedures below are subject to change according to government directives.